ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-located o
-STEAM SAW MILL, in the
-neighborhood between CEDAf:
-SPRINGS and WHITE HALL, wliert
-3 I am prepared to furnish lumber of all
-kinds common to this region and of as
-jgood quality as the j^ountry affords al
-reasonable&#x27;rates.
-1
-Jw,; J. F, JiYON.
-Nov.
-6, 1871 29-3m
-MILLINERY.
-In order to make room for an
-immense stock of Millinery
-this Spring, onr, present stock
-will be sold at 20 per cent, b
-l/vnr rotrnlar nnVftfl Mmirninff

-IWfT AVgUAWA |?AAWWW| , Q
-Goods always on hand.
-Bridal
-q Bonnets as handsome as car
-be had anywhere.
-Bespectfolly,
-J AS.
-W. IWIJBB &amp; CO,
-Jta.
-J, 1671.

-Take the Papers
 Why don&#x27;t you take the papers?
 They&#x27;re the life of my delight;
 Except about election time,